OSGeoLabBp/tutorials/english/data_processing/lessons/monitoring_data.rst

 *Sample data* (ID, Y, X, Z, date and time)

-We have the following data in csv file, time serie of x, y, z koordinates are stored.
+We have the following data in csv file, time serie of x, y, z koordinates are stored for different monitoring points.

 .. code:: text